This page details the Player settings specific to iOS. For a description of the general Player settings, see Player settings.

 This value appears as

-C++ code generated by the IL2CPP scripting backend can be updated incrementally, which allows incremental C++ build systems to compile only the changed source files.
+Tip: The C++ code generated by the IL2CPP scripting backend can be updated incrementally, allowing incremental C++ build systems to compile only the changes source files.
 This can significantly lower iteration times.

 |.Net Standard 2.0||Compatible with .NET Standard 2.0.
 Produces smaller builds and has full cross-platform support.|

 You can choose your mono API compatibility level for all targets.
-Sometimes a third-party .NET library uses functionality that is outside of your .NET compatibility level.
-If you’re on Windows, you can use the third-party software ILSpy to understand what’s happening and how to fix it.
-Follow these steps:
+Sometimes a 3rd-party .NET library uses functionality that is outside of your .NET compatibility level.
+In order to understand what is going on in such cases, and how to best fix it, try following these suggestions:

 When enabled, the Variant map for app slicing section appears.